|MP 7.01.116||Facet Joint Denervation|

 No controlled trials that evaluated RF denervation in thoracic facet joints were identified.

-One small RCT that compared pulsed RF to sham treatment and 2 studies that compared continuous RF and pulsed RF were identified.
+One RCT that compared pulsed RF to steroid injection, 1 small RCT that compared pulsed RF to sham treatment, and 2 studies that compared continuous RF and pulsed RF were identified.

-Van Zundert and colleagues randomly assigned 23 patients (of 256 screened) with chronic cervical radicular pain to pulsed RF or sham treatment.
-(25) Success was defined as at least 50% improvement on GPE, at least 20% reduction in pain on VAS, and reduced pain medication use measured 3 months after treatment.
-Nine of 11 patients in the treatment arm and 4 of 12 in the sham arm showed at least 50% improvement on GPE (p=0.03), and 9 of 11 in the treatment group and 3 of 12 in the sham group achieved at least 20% reduction in pain on VAS (p=0.02).
-At 6-month follow-up, more patients in the treatment group reduced their use of pain medication, but the difference was not significant.
-There was a trend toward more positive outcomes in the pulsed RF group on quality-of-life scores.
-The authors concluded that pulsed RF may provide pain relief for a limited number of carefully selected patients.
+Success was defined as at least 50% improvement on GPE, at least 20% reduction in pain on VAS, and reduced pain medication use measured 3 months after treatment.
+Eightytwo percent of patients in the treatment arm and 33% in the sham arm showed at least 50% improvement on GPE (p=0.03) and 82% in the treatment group and 27% in the sham group achieved at least 20% reduction in pain on VAS (p=0.02).

-Kroll and others compared the efficacy of continuous versus pulsed RF in the treatment of lumbar facet syndrome in an RCT with 50 patients.
-(27) Outcome measures, pain on VAS and Oswestry Low Back Pain and Disability Questionnaire (OSW), were administered at baseline and 3 months after treatment and relative percentage improvement compared between groups.
-No significant differences in the relative percentage improvement were noted between groups in either VAS (p=0.46) or OSW scores (p=0.35).
-Within the pulsed RF group, comparisons of the relative change over time for both VAS (p=0.21) and OSW scores (p=0.61) were not significant.
-However, within the continuous RF group, VAS (p=0.02) and OSW scores (p=0.03) changes were significant.
-The authors conclude that although there was no significant difference between continuous and pulsed RF in the long-term outcomes, there was greater improvement over time in the continuous RF group.
+Within the pulsed RF group, comparisons of the relative change over time for both VAS (p=0.21) and ODI scores (p=0.61) were not significant.
+However, within the continuous RF group, VAS (p=0.02) and ODI scores (p=0.03) changes were significant.
+The study concluded that although there was no significant difference between continuous and pulsed RF in the long-term outcomes, there was greater improvement over time in the continuous RF group.

 Therapeutic Facet Joint Nerve Blocks

-Conclusions.
-The longer-term outcomes from these 3 randomized double-blind trials are intriguing, given the apparent long duration of efficacy of this short-acting anesthetic and the lack of a known mechanism.
-However, placebo-controlled studies are important for treatments in which the primary outcome is a measurement of pain.
+The longer term outcomes from these 3 double-blind RCTs are intriguing, given the apparent long duration of efficacy of this short-acting anesthetic and the lack of a known mechanism.
+However, placebocontrolled studies are important for treatments in which the primary outcome is a measurement of pain.
 No trials were identified that compare medial branch nerve blocks with placebo.
 RCTs that compare therapeutic nerve blocks with placebo injections and with the current standard of care (RF denervation) are needed to fully evaluate this treatment approach.

 The evidence for diagnostic testing consists mainly of studies using single or double blocks and experiencing at least 50% or at least 80% improvement in pain and function.
 There is considerable controversy about the role of the blocks, the number of positive blocks required, and the extent of pain relief obtained.
 Based on review of the evidence and clinical input, the statement in the Policy Guidelines section states that at least 50% improvement on 2 positive blocks (or a placebo-controlled series of blocks) is required.

-While evidence is limited to a few comparative studies with small sample sizes, RF facet denervation appears to provide at least 50% pain relief in carefully selected patients.
-Diagnosis of facet joint pain is difficult, however, response to controlled medial branch blocks and the presence of tenderness over the facet joint appear to be reliable predictors of success.
+There is limited evidence for radiofrequency (RF) denervation of the facet joint from sham-controlled trials.
+Evidence from large uncontrolled series suggests that RF facet denervation may provide at least 50% pain relief in carefully selected patients.
+Diagnosis of facet joint pain is difficult, however, response to controlled medial branch blocks and the presence of tenderness over the facet joint appear to be reliable

 When RF facet denervation is successful, repeat treatments appear to have similar success rates and duration of pain relief.
 Thus, the data indicate that in carefully selected individuals with lumbar or cervical facet joint pain, RF treatments can result in improved outcomes.

-Pulsed radiofrequency does not appear to be as effective as non-pulsed radiofrequency denervation, and there is insufficient evidence to evaluate the efficacy of laser denervation or cryodenervation for facet joint pain.
+Pulsed RF does not appear to be as effective as nonpulsed RF denervation, and there is insufficient evidence to evaluate the efficacy of other methods of denervation (eg, alcohol, laser, cryodenervation) for facet joint pain.
 Therefore, these techniques are considered investigational.

 There is insufficient evidence to evaluate the effect of therapeutic medial branch blocks on facet joint pain.
 This treatment is considered investigational.